Parachutist Badge (United States)

+The parachutist badge, also commonly referred to as jump wings, is a military badge of the United States Armed Forces.
+The military parachutist badge is awarded to all military personnel of any service who complete the US Army Basic Airborne Course at Fort Benning, Georgia.
+It signifies that the service member is a trained military parachutist, and is qualified to participate in airborne operations.
+The badge and its sew-on equivalent may be worn on the Army Combat Uniform (ACU).

-The Parachutist Badge, also commonly referred to as "Jump Wings" is a military badge of the United States Armed Forces.
-The United States Space Force and United States Coast Guard are the only branches that do not award the Parachutist Badge, but their members are authorized to receive the Parachutist Badges of other services in accordance with their prescribed requirements.
-The DoD military services are all awarded the same Military Parachutist Badge.
-The U.S. Army and U.S. Air Force issue the same Senior and Master Parachutist Badges while the U.S. Navy and U.S. Marine Corps issue the Navy and Marine Corps Parachutist Badge to advanced parachutists.
-The majority of the services earn their Military Parachutist Badge through the U.S. Army Airborne School.
+Some services, such as the Marine Corps, officially refer to it as an insignia instead of a badge.
+The United States Space Force and United States Coast Guard are the only branches that do not award any parachutist badges, but their members are authorized to receive the parachutist badges of other services in accordance with their prescribed requirements.
+The DoD military services are all awarded the same military parachutist badge.
+The U.S. Army and U.S. Air Force issue the same senior and master parachutist badges while the U.S. Navy and U.S. Marine Corps issue the Navy and Marine Corps parachutist insignia to advanced parachutists.
+The majority of the services earn their military parachutist badge through the U.S. Army Airborne School.

 Army

-The Army's Parachutist Badge is awarded to all military personnel of any service who complete the US Army Basic Airborne Course at Fort Benning, Georgia.
-It signifies that the soldier is a trained military parachutist, and is qualified to participate in airborne operations.
-The badge and its sew-on equivalent may be worn on the Army Combat Uniform (ACU).

-The original Army Parachutist Badge was designed in 1941 by Captain (later Lieutenant General) William P. Yarborough and approved by the Department of War in March of that year.
-The Parachutist Badge replaced the "Parachutist Patch" which had previously been worn as a large patch on the side of a paratrooper's garrison cap.
-LTG Yarborough also designed the Senior and Master Parachutist Badges and the addition of stars to portray the number of combat jumps.
-The airborne background trimming that is worn behind the badge of those assigned to airborne units is also a contribution of William P. Yarborough.
+The original Army parachutist badge was designed in 1941 by Captain (later Lieutenant General) William P. Yarborough and approved by the Department of War in March of that year.
+The miliary parachutist badge replaced the "parachutist patch" which had previously been worn as a large patch on the side of a paratrooper's garrison cap.
+LTG Yarborough also designed the senior and master parachutist badges and the addition of stars to portray the number of combat jumps.
+The airborne background trimming that is worn behind the badge of those assigned to airborne units is also a contribution of Yarborough.

-The Senior and Master Parachutist Badges were authorized in 1949.
+The senior and master parachutist badges were authorized in 1949.

-Parachutist Badge
+Military Parachutist Badge

-To be eligible for award of the Parachutist Badge, an individual must have completed the Basic Airborne Course of the Airborne School of the United States Army Infantry School at Fort Benning, Georgia.
+To be eligible for award of the Parachutist Badge, a person must have completed the Basic Airborne Course of the Airborne School of the United States Army Infantry School at Fort Benning, Georgia.
 To graduate, a student must complete the three-phase course consisting of a ground phase, a tower phase, and a jump phase.
-By the end of the course, a student will have completed five jumps in varying jump configurations, from a "no load" jump all the way to a full combat load jump at night.
+By the end of the course, a student will have completed five jumps in varying jump configurations, from a "Hollywood" jump all the way to a full combat load jump at night.

 Senior Parachutist Badge

-To be eligible for the Senior Parachutist Badge, an individual must have been rated excellent in character and efficiency and have met the following requirements:
+To be eligible for the Senior Parachutist Badge, a person must have been rated excellent in character and efficiency and have met the following requirements: